What is Decaying Average?

 → Final score for Objective A = 3.16

-As you can see, this method gives weight to the most recent score, while gradually allowing for increased “forgiveness” of early scores over time.
+As you can see, this method gives weight to the most recent observation, while gradually allowing for increased “forgiveness” of early scores over time.

 Please note that this is an example that uses whole numbers for the sake of simplicity.
 When implemented, the Schoology algorithm uses a raw score of points received divided by total possible points for each observation: